-Despite widespread support for expanding consumer choice in wine, many consumers are still prohibited by state law from purchasing the wines they want directly from wineries and retailers and receiving them in their homes or offices.
+Despite widespread support for expanding consumer choice in wine, many consumers are still prohibited or restricted by state law from purchasing the wines they want directly from wineries and retailers and receiving them in their homes or offices.

 Thirty years ago, only four states allowed for legal, regulated winery-to-consumer wine shipments.
 Now, 44 states allow such shipments from out of state wineries; only 13 states and the District of Columbia allow retailer-to-consumer direct shipments.
 (Visit our Find Your State page.)
 The U.S. Supreme Court, Federal Trade Commission, state alcohol regulators, and state legislators have joined consumers to help update archaic laws.
 Many of these laws were merely designed to entrench state-sanctioned monopolies in wine distribution.

-Interstate wine shipments using a common carrier, from a winery to an adult consumer 21 years or older, are now allowed in 41 states, which cumulatively represent 94% of the total U.S. population.
-But winery-to-consumer shipments are still prohibited in the following 9 states as of September: AL, DE, KY (felony), MA (to open 1/1/15), MS, OK, PA (special interstate by 3-tier only), SD, and UT (felony for winery to direct ship), and many states for retailer direct shipping.
+Interstate wine shipments using a common carrier, from a winery to an adult consumer 21 years or older, are now allowed in 44 states, which cumulatively represent 94% of the total U.S. population.
+But winery-to-consumer shipments are still prohibited in the following 9 states as of September: AL, DE, KY (felony), MS, OK and UT (felony for winery to direct ship), and many states for retailer direct shipping.

 What’s driving this consumer rights issue?